jbenkhoud/lesson_designs/agriculture_simulation.md

     * No biting, pushing, shoving, running!
     * No extra time
     * NO TALKING except when allowed (important for this game specifically, not because I'm a stickler!)
 2. Establish a procedure (or reference one you already use) for abruptly stopping an activity when time's up.
-(I just have them riase their hand to the sound of a timer and stop talking immediately).
+(I just have them raise their hand to the sound of a timer and stop talking immediately).
 3. Practice the procedure if necessary.
 4. Explain how the game works (it's complex, so go slowly and check for understanding):
     * Each student is going to be a farmer.